 All policies should cover seven core conditions - cancer, coronary artery bypass, heart attack, kidney failure, major organ transplant, multiple sclerosis or stroke.
 In addition to this most critical illness policies will pay out if the policyholder becomes permanently disabled due to injury or illness.

-In addition policies can cover a total of 20 or more other conditions, but this varies from insurance company to insurance company so you will need to check the details carefully.
+Policies will usually cover a total of 25 or more other conditions, but this varies from insurance company to insurance company so you will need to check the details carefully.

 Often critical illness cover can be added to a life insurance policy where payment is made on either diagnosis of a critical illness or death, which ever is sooner.
 With a combined life insurance and critical illness policy the premiums would be cheaper than two separate policies as there is only ever one lump sum paid out by the insurance company.